spatialos/gdk-for-unity/docs/content/intro-workflows-spatialos-entities.md

 #### Further information on setting up SpatialOS entities with GameObjects

-In the GameObject-MonoBehaviour workflow, to represent your SpatialOS entity as a GameObject, you need to set up your workers to create SpatialOS entities using entity templates.
+In the MonoBehaviour workflow, to represent your SpatialOS entity as a GameObject, you need to set up your workers to create SpatialOS entities using entity templates.
 See the following documentation for more information:

 * Both workflows - [SpatialOS entities: Creating entity templates]({{urlRoot}}/content/entity-templates)